ryanfreckleton/gitlab-ce/doc/ci/quick_start/README.md

 [Runners](../runners/README.md) documentation.

 You can find whether any Runners are assigned to your project by going to **Settings ➔ CI/CD**.
+Please keep in mind that only project Maintainers and Admin users have the permissions to access a project settings.
 Setting up a Runner is easy and straightforward.
 The official Runner supported by GitLab is written in Go and its documentation can be found at <https://docs.gitlab.com/runner/>.